garethjmsaunders/digital-code-style-guide/xml.md

 * `&lt;` - less than (<)
 * `&quot;` - double quotation (")

-Character references MAY be used, but actual characters are preferred, unless the character encoding is not UTF-8.
-As usual, textual formats are exempt from this rule.
+Character references, e.g. `&#169;` (decimal) or `&#x00A9;` (hex) for the copyright symbol `©`, may be used, but actual characters are preferred as they are more-easily searchable, unless the character encoding is not UTF-8.

 ### Empty tags

+Self-closing (empty) elements may be written in one of two ways:

-* Self-closing (empty) elements must include a trailing slash, e.g. `<empty />`
+1. As an empty element with a trailing slash, e.g. `<empty />`, or
-* .
-OR Empty elements MAY be expressed as empty tags or a start-tag immediately followed by an end-tag.
-No distinction should be made between these two formats by any application.
-[Rationale: They are not distinguished by XML parsers.]
+2. As a start tag immediately followed by an end tag, e.g. `<empty></empty>`.

+Either is acceptable as they are not distinguished by XML parsers.

 ## 2. Reuse existing XML formats

+Where possible reuse existing XML formats, particularly those that allow extensions.
+XML Cover Pages curates a list of nearly 600 established [XML Applications and Initiatives](http://xml.coverpages.org/xmlApplications.html).

-"Attempt to reuse existing XML formats whenever possible, especially those which allow extensions.
-Creating an entirely new format should be done only with care and consideration; read Tim Bray's warnings first.
-Try to get wide review of your format, from outside your organization as well, if possible.
-[Rationale: New document formats have a cost: they must be reviewed, documented, and learned by users.]
+Creating a new XML format is hard work and should only be done with consideration.
+As Google advises, "try to get wide review of your format, from outside your organization as well, if possible [as] new document formats have a cost: they must be reviewed, documented, and learned by users".
+Consider Tim Bray's article first: [Don’t invent XML languages](https://www.tbray.org/ongoing/When/200x/2006/01/08/No-New-XML-Languages).

-"If you are reusing or extending an existing format, make sensible use of the prescribed elements and attributes, especially any that are required.
-Don't completely repurpose them, but do try to see how they might be used in creative ways if the vanilla semantics aren't suitable.
-As a last resort when an element or attribute is required by the format but is not appropriate for your use case, use some fixed string as its value.
-[Rationale:  Markup reuse is good, markup abuse is bad.]

-"When extending formats, use the implicit style of the existing format, even if it contradicts this guide.
-[Rationale: Consistency.]
+### Extending existing formats

+When reusing or extending existing formats follow their established conventions and implicit styles for elements and attributes, even if they contradict this guide.
+Internal file consistency is prefered over strict adherance to this guide.

 ## 3. XML prolog

-XML documents SHOULD begin with an XML prolog that contains:
+XML documents should begin with an XML prolog that contains:

     1. A declaration that specifies the version of XML being used;
     2. A document type declaration (DTD)